Jul 12, 2006

 http://www.surlybikes.com/surlyblog.html

-Pugsley setup and spec sheet
+_________________________________Pugsley setup and spec sheet

-From the Surly website
+From the Surly website:http://www.surlybikes.com/pugsley.html

 The premise behind Pugsley’s design is based on the allowance of tires with a larger-than-average footprint.
 Our frame and fork will accept 4” tires on 26” rims.
 The floatation and traction gained by using large-volume, low-pressure tires can get you over and through otherwise-unrideable terrain: ice, snow, sand, mud, wet rocks and roots.
 In many conditions, bigger is better.